 Does Invisalign fix deep bites and overjets?

 The easy answer is yes!
 Overbite teeth can be fixed with removable aligner braces like Invisalign in most moderate cases.
 The price for Invisalign overbite correction is a little higher than metal braces, but treatment may be quicker and is a lot less obvious to other people.

 Can you fix an overbite naturally?

 Unfortunately, you cannot fix this problem naturally; you'll need overbite surgery or braces.
-It is possible to prevent some overbite cases, such as those caused by thumb sucking, pencil chewing, or overuse of dummies in babies.
-But, if you have a severe overbite and want to know how to fix it, you will need to consult a dentist.
+It is possible to prevent some cases, such as those caused by thumb sucking, pencil chewing, or overuse of dummies in babies.
+But, if you have a significant overbite and want to know how to fix it, you will need to consult a dentist.

 Can I get overbite correction in the UK on the NHS?